JasperTheDog/FlixSync/README.md

 # FlixSync
- Application in streamlit to sync movies available in both Japan and US
+ Application in streamlit to sync movies available in both Japan and US utilizing RapidAPI